 Despite the modest selectivity of our filtering approach, its addition is greatly effective.
-The HOM visibility of X photons coming from consecutive radiative cascades is increased from 0.55 (2) to 0.79(2) as displayed in Fig. 4a.
-This value is higher than the typical ones reported for similar GaAs QDs with the same excitation scheme and an X linewidth twice the Fourier limit16, suggesting that the etalon effect is not limited to removing spectral wandering.
-As previously mentioned, the main limiting factor for photon indistinguishability is arguably the time correlation between photons emitted in a cascaded process^{33,34}.
-From the point of view of the X photons, that is tracing out the information on the XX photons, this could be more intuitively seen-with some simplification35-as an effective time jittering due to the fact that a random time passes before the system decays from the XX to the X state.
-Now, the introduction of the etalon filter also has an impact on the wave packet of the emitted photons.
-From the timedependent photoluminescence illustrated in Fig. 4b we can infer that the temporal width of the photon wave function is broadened because of the spectral filtering.
-The effective temporal jittering with which the X state is populated is unchanged, but it appears smaller relatively to the increased temporal width of the photon wave packet.
-Since this mechanism would increase the overlap of the photon wave functions at the beam splitter, it could provide an explanation for the improvement of the two-photon interference visibility.
-Nonetheless, further detailed analysis of the effect is left to future studies.
-Here, it is only important to notice that the change in the HOM visibility is not accompanied by a modification of either the photon emission statistics, with $g{\chi}^{(2)}(0) = 0.009(1)$, or the degree of entanglement of the source, with a fidelity to the Bell state $|\psi^-\rangle$ of 0.90(1).
+The HOM visibility of X photons coming from consecutive radiative cascades is increased from 0.55(2) to 0.79(2) as displayed in Fig. 4a.
+This value is higher than the typical ones reported for similar GaAs QDs with the same excitation scheme and an X linewidth twice the Fourier limit26.
+The introduction of the etalon filter also has an impact on the wave packet of the emitted photons.
+From the time-dependent photoluminescence illustrated in Fig. 4b we can infer that the temporal width of the photon wavefunction is broadened because of the spectral filtering.
+We expect this temporal broadening to reduce the effect of the time-correlation in the cascaded emission process, as the effective temporal jittering with which the X state is populated becomes narrower relative to the temporal width of the photon wave packet.
+The detailed analysis of this effect is left to future studies.